 Eczema is not contagious, which means that a person cannot catch it or pass it onto another person.

-In this article, we look at seven different types of eczema, their symptoms, and what causes them.
+In this article, we look at six different types of eczema, their symptoms, and what causes them.
 We also cover diagnosis, treatment, and how to prevent flare-ups.

 Atopic dermatitis, or atopic eczema, is the most common type of eczema.